Tucker Carlson Takes Over For Megyn Kelly On Fox News

 In other lineup news, Jesse Watters, the dude who makes the snarky “Watters World” man/woman on the street segments for The O’Reilly Factor, is getting his own weekly show on Saturdays at 8 p.m., Fox News also announced, according to Business Insider.

-There is already been some pushback, perhaps predictably so, fro the social justice cohort on social media that FNC’s 8 to 11 p.m. prime time lineup now anchored by white males.
+There is already been some pushback, perhaps predictably so, from the social justice cohort on social media that FNC’s 8 to 11 p.m., Monday through Friday prime time lineup is now anchored by white males.

 “In his short time at 7 p.m., Carlson has shown a knack for selecting topics of interest to conservative viewers; hosting fiery debates with liberals; and criticizing Fox’s rivals in the mainstream media.
-Many of his segments and fights have gone viral,” CNN detailed about the promotion of Tucker Carlson the former Kelly File territory.
+Many of his segments and fights have gone viral,” CNN detailed about the promotion of Tucker Carlson to the former Kelly File territory.

+O’Reilly’s contract is also coming up renewal, and at age 67, it’s unclear how long he wants to continue hosting the network’s most popular show.

-In a tweet, Megyn Kelly praised the move, describing it as a great decision and adding that she will be cheering him on.
+In a tweet, Megyn Kelly praised the move, describing it as a great decision and adding that she will be cheering Tucker Carlson on.

 [Featured Image by Charles Dharapak/AP Images]